Trace3/openstack-builder/README.md

 TODO
 ----
 - [ ] Use IP address for external facing service endpoints (instead of "controller")
 - [ ] Common user account definitions and ssh keys should come from a vars file
 - [ ] Neutron on compute node should edit the nova.conf instead of having gone back to edit the template with neutron settings
 - [ ] RabbitMQ should use a dedicated user account (guest pw setting is not currently idempotent)
+- [ ] ovs-vsctl add-port br-ex should check if the port exist instead of relying on the bridge creation
+- [ ] Don't hard code the external interface used for the ovs external bridge